Bobby Olszewski: Professional

-Since 2023, Olszewski has served as Vice President of Government and Community Relations for Global-5, a Central Florida-based public relations, marketing, and digital production agency specializing in transportation, government, and nonprofits.
-Prior to joining Global-5, Olszewski was the managing principal of Emerson Management & Consulting Group, Inc. and was president of Florida Laboratories in Orlando in addition to serving as the Orange County Community Action Agency Board Chairman and Chairman of the Roper YMCA Board of Directors with the YMCA of Central Florida.
+Since 2026, Olszewski has served as the State Leader for Florida Government and Community Partnerships for STV, Inc., a national transportation, infrastructure, transit, energy, and water engineering firm.
+Prior to joining STV, Olszewski was the Vice President of Government and Community Relations with Global-5 working with clients including FDOT and USDOT, the managing principal of Emerson Management & Consulting Group, Inc. and was president of Florida Laboratories in Orlando.
+Additionally he served as the Orange County Community Action Agency Board Chairman and Chairman of the Roper YMCA Board of Directors with the YMCA of Central Florida.
 For over a decade, Olszewski served as the national spokesperson and media relations chair for the Butkus Award presented by the Downtown Athletic Club of Orlando, Inc. named in honor of Pro Football Hall of Fame and College Football Hall of Fame member Dick Butkus.
 He also served as a sports agent representing PGA Tour golfers including two-time U.S. Open Champion Lee Janzen as well as motocross and supercross athletes including X Games gold medal winner and AMA SX/MX Champion Ricky Carmichael.
 He additionally worked with Florida Citrus Sports, the presenters of the Citrus Bowl game, and the Ginn Open, an LPGA Tour event, as well as creating sports marketing coursework for the University of California Irvine.
-Olszewski is the former Corporate Partnership Consultant for Special Olympics Florida.
+He is the former Corporate Partnership Consultant for Special Olympics Florida.
 Olszewski additionally served as a television analyst for Spectrum News 13 and WFTV ABC 9 in Orlando, the nation's 15th largest media market.
-Olszewski has been involved with the Orlando Dreamers expansion of Major League Baseball efforts to acquire a Major League Baseball team for Orlando.
-Olszewski was appointed by the Orange County Commission to serve on the 2025 Mid-Decennial Redistricting Advisory Committee, which drew new district lines after voters approved Charter Amendment 6 to expand the county’s districts from six to eight.
+Olszewski has been a senior strategic advisor with the Orlando Dreamers expansion of Major League Baseball efforts to acquire a Major League Baseball team for Orlando.
+He was appointed by the Orange County Commission to serve on the 2025 Mid-Decennial Redistricting Advisory Committee, which drew new district lines after voters approved Charter Amendment 6 to expand the county’s districts from six to eight.